gpapillera/notes-of-things-that-i-always-forget/markdown-syntax-(README)/README.md

 # Markdown Cheat Sheet 📝

-A collection of the most useful and popular syntax for producing articles in Markdown.
+This collection of Markdown syntax provides the most useful and helpful options for producing articles in Markdown.

 ## 📌 Create Headers